jazzkutya/aa30zero-wifi/README.md

 * button handling :) deoupling, long/short detection
 * wifi end user setup
 * connecting to wifi
-* there is a telnet server to access the Lua interpreter, but stderr can not be redirected with current nodemcu-firmware so this is mosly useless
+* there is a "telnet server" to access the Lua interpreter, but stderr can not be redirected with current nodemcu-firmware so this is mosly useless
 * prefedined measurement: center frequency 15Mhz, range 30Mhz, 1001 points
 * LEDs for all of the above